tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: context of current application.
+- `context`: context of current application
-- channelId: notification channel ID.
+- `channelId`: notification channel ID
-- channelName: notification channel name.
+- `channelName`: notification channel name
-- enableVibration: whether to enable vibration.
+- `enableVibration`: whether to enable vibration
-- enableLights: whether to enable LED indicator.
+- `enableLights`: whether to enable LED indicator
-- enableSound: whether to enable sound.
+- `enableSound`: whether to enable sound
-- soundUri: ringtone resource URI, which is valid if `enableSound` is `true`.
+- `soundUri`: ringtone resource URI, which is valid if `enableSound` is `true`.
 To use the system-default ringtone, set this parameter to `null`.

 #### Sample code